The Campaign Builder is the single most powerful marketing tool I have ever seen. For me, there’s no question about it.

 In the above campaign, they could be in any of the first 5 sequences, and if they achieve Goal B, the outcome will be identical.
 It’ll stop them where they are, and will add them to sequence 6.
 If it helps, you could draw lines connecting Sequences 1, 2 and 3 to Goal B, but functionally the campaign won’t work any differently, and aesthetically it’ll be…um, painful.

 I’ve been mentally preparing this post for a while now, but this facebook post, and an awesome conversation with Christopher Sutton this morning was just the impetus I needed to finally write it.

 Here’s the reality: The campaign builder has quirks.
 Nuances.
 Intricacies.
 Call them whatever you like.
 If you’re going to use it, you’re bound to come across them from time to time.
 The only solution I know to prevent frustration is to arm yourself with education.
 Once you know how it works, even if you don’t agree with it, you can at least plan for it.

 If you don’t educate yourself, then there’s a higher likelihood that you’ll think something is a bug, simply because you don’t understand it.
 Or you’ll hire someone to build something for you, but not be able to use it because you don’t understand how it was built.
-If you’re looking to understand the campaign builder from the very basic fundamentals, to the more advanced features and nuances, there are a number of ways to do it – I may be biased, but I recommend my CB: Trilogy course.
+If you’re looking to understand the campaign builder from the very basic fundamentals, to the more advanced features and nuances, there are a number of ways to do it – start with the Advanced Automations complete collection from Keap Academy.

 Dig this?
 I’ve got Gotcha #2 ready for ya right here.
 Let me know if you have any questions or thoughts on this one!